 Canon 1DX Mark III release date and price

-That's a pretty significant bump in price compared to the 1DX Mark II, even taking inflation into account, which came it at $5,999 / £5,199 / AU$7,999 when it arrived in 2016.
-It's also significantly more than rivals like the Sony A9 II, although we don't yet know how much the incoming Nikon D6 is going to cost.
+That's a pretty significant bump in price compared to the 1D X Mark II, even taking inflation into account, which came in at $5,999 / £5,199 / AU$7,999 in 2016.
+It's also significantly more than rivals like the Sony A9 II, although it does match the pre-order price of the Nikon D6.

 Sensor: 20.1MP Full-frame CMOS

 Burst shooting: 16fps (viewfinder) or 20fps (Live View) with AF/AE tracking

 Autofocus: 191 Point / 155 f/4 cross-type AF points

 Battery life: 2,850 shots (viewfinder shooting), 610 (Live View)

 Weight: 1,250g (body only)

 The Mark III’s control layout is largely unchanged from the Mark II, however there’s a completely new type of control called the ‘Smart Controller’ – two of them for either horizontal or vertical operation.
 It’s a pointing device which reads your thumb movements via an optical sensor and is designed to be an even faster method of navigating the focusing points.
 You don’t have to apply any pressure – but you do need to be physically in contact – and you simply swipe in any direction to move the focusing point or zone.
 It’s quick and much easier to use than the joystick when your eye is glued to the viewfinder.
 It also serves as the AF-On button, as the back panel alternative to the shutter release’s half-way position.